-Enrollment in developmental courses is not permitted for a student enrolling under the exceptional admission program (concurrent high school or dual enrollment).
+Enrollment in developmental courses is not permitted for a student enrolled under the Dual Enrollment/Concurrent Enrollment program.

-College credits earned through the exceptional admission program will be accepted by most institutions on the same basis as other college credit.
+College credits earned through the exceptional admission guidelines will be accepted by most institutions on the same basis as other college credit.
 There is a possibility, however, that a specific college may add additional requirements for transfer purposes.

-Participation in the exceptional admission program may make some students ineligible for University Interscholastic League competition in certain areas, depending on the course taken.
+Participation in these programs may make some students ineligible for University Interscholastic League competition in certain areas, depending on the course taken.